Vacancies

 About the Project

 We are looking for applicants who are eager to develop new skills and apply their existing knowledge.
+The project requires a good level of mathematical and solid mechanics background and will require the candidate to develop and extend existing finite-element code and execute it on high-performance computing systems.
 You should be excited to learn and develop new technology, be passionate about the subject and look to be creative in your work.
-In addition, you should:

-Interested candidates are strongly encouraged to contact Dr Vee San Cheong (v.cheong@sheffield.ac.uk), to discuss your interest in and suitability for the project prior to submitting your application.
+Interested candidates are strongly encouraged to contact the project supervisor, Dr Pinaki Bhattacharya (p.bhattacharya@sheffield.ac.uk) to discuss your interest in and suitability for the project prior to submitting your application.

 Funding Notes